Marcus Bach papers

 Abstract

-The Marcus Bach papers, 1933-1964, contain correspondence, scripts, programs, publishing contracts, articles, and biographical materials from the playright and religion scholar.
+The Marcus Bach papers, 1930-1964, contain correspondence, scripts, programs, publishing contracts, articles, and biographical materials from the playright and religion scholar.
+The majority of the collection is typescript drafts of his six books, including The Dream Gate and Report to Protestants.

 - Status